Friday, 20 January 2017

 She says “Hill’s picture of a radical plebeian culture cannot be ignored.
 The significance of his work and of other like-minded historians prompts the question: can radicalism be put into a new perspective which considers the convincing arguments of the conservative ‘revisionists’ but leaves room for the belief that there really was a ‘revolution’ in the 1640s and 1650s.

 This argument anticipated by well over three decades the current position of the post- revisionist school of historiography.

 Dow explains that the turn away from Marxist historiography brought about a plethora of other explanations as to why the radical groups were not really that radical.

-Conservative historians such as by A M Everitt and later John Morrill sought to examine local aspects of the revolution while playing down the influence of the radicals.
+Conservative historians such as by A M Everitt and later John Morrill sought to examine social aspects of the revolution while playing down the influence of the extremists.

 Other revisionist historians such as John Adamson limited the civil war to a struggle amongst the nobility not a class struggle in his Noble Revolt and his forthcoming Noble Realm.
 This has led to the muddying or an outright denial of class struggles in the English civil war.

 Despite agreeing with many conservative historians, Dow does not buy into the premise that there were no long-term causes of the revolution or for the rise of radicalism.